vpzomtrrfrt/netpad2/README.md

 =======
 A protocol for transmitting gamepad events over the network.

-This repo contains an example server for Linux using python-uinput.
+This repo contains an example server for Linux using python-uinput and an example client in Java

-SOON: protocol specifications and an example client
+SOON: protocol specifications